-If this credit originated from a pass-through entity, for example, a partnership, you must enter the name and identification number of that pass-through entity and begin completing this schedule at Part 3, line 5.
+If this credit originated from a pass-through entity, for example, a partnership, omit Parts 1 and 2 and begin completing this schedule at Part 3, line 5.

 What Type of Work Is Covered by the Credit?

 A tax credit is only given for work done actually deleading the contaminated areas.
 Deleading refers to the removal or covering of paint, plaster or other materials that could be readily accessible to children under the age of six.
 Only costs that are incurred for legally required deleading qualify for the tax credit.